robertklep/dsm7-usb-serial-drivers/README.md

 See [the modules/ directory](https://github.com/robertklep/dsm7-usb-serial-drivers/tree/main/modules).

 Drivers for DSM 7.0 are available for most platforms, drivers for DSM 7.1 are slowly being added.
-If you're missing drivers for a particular platform, please [open an issue](https://github.com/robertklep/dsm7-usb-serial-drivers/issues) and I see what I can do.
+If you're missing drivers for a particular platform, please [open an issue](https://github.com/robertklep/dsm7-usb-serial-drivers/issues) and I see what I can do (please also add the kernel version of your platform to your issue, you can find that out with `uname -a` from a terminal).

 ### Which platform does my Synology use?